Atams777/atams777.github.io/index.md

 # Anything else?

-Honestly, that is about it, I've only had the domain and pages for a bit, and I'm really just playing around with it for now.
+Honestly, that is about it, I've only had the domain and page for a bit, and I'm really just playing around with it for now.